forecastly/metrics-api/API-Documentation/api.md

 ## Overview

-The ChartMogul Metrics API allows you to programmatically access to much of the data you see in your ChartMogul account.
-You can use this API to consume the revenue data for a specific ChartMogul company, and use this in an external application or system.
+The ChartMogul Metrics API allows you to programmatically access much of the data you see in your ChartMogul account.
+You can consume the revenue data for your whole account or a specific customer, and use this in an external application or system.

 The API supports [Cross-origin Resource Sharing (CORS)](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) to allow you to consume it from a clientside application (However be careful to never expose your API key in any clientside code).